MihretZemedkun/week08/README.md

 #### Variables Escaping the Scope of their Binding Occurrences

-The problem and solution described above doesn't work for more modern programming languages with functions as values.
-For example, consider the following fragment if JavaScript code
+The problem and solution described above doesn't work for more modern programming languages with functions as first-class values.
+For example, consider the following fragment of JavaScript code

 ```javascript
 const k = (x) => ((y) => x)